caldi5/Forum-49/README.md

 - [x] Can change the rolls of users
 - [x] Create new / Remove sub forums
 - [x] Create new / Remove sub forums for categories
-- [ ] Do everything a moderator can
+- [x] Do everything a moderator can
 - [x] Permanently ban users

 ####Moderators
-- [ ] Moderators can edit or delete posts
+- [x] Delete posts and comments
-- [ ] Is Moderator for a specific sub forum
+- [x] Is Moderator for a specific sub forum
-- [ ] Temporarily ban users
+- [x] Temporarily ban users

 #####User
 - [x] Can create posts